-The main components of non-operating income for the second quarter were interest earned from loan based on finance scheme on Yahoo!
-BB business and equity in gain of affiliates.
-The main component of non-operating expenses was loss on disposal of fixed assets.
+The main component of non-operating income for the third quarter was interest earned from loan based on finance scheme on Yahoo!
+BB business.
+The main components of non-operating expenses were loss of affiliates on equity method and loss on disposal of fixed assets.

-Extraordinary Gains (Losses)
+Extraordinary Losses (Gains)